rqlite/rqlite/CLUSTER_MGMT.md

 If an rqlite process crashes, it is safe to simply to restart it.
 The node will pick up any changes that happened on the cluster while it was down.

 # Growing a cluster
+You can grow a cluster simply by joining a new node to an existing cluster, via the leader, at anytime.
+The new will pick up changes that have occurred on the cluster since it started up.

 # Replacing a node
 If a node fails completely and is not coming back -- a complete loss -- then it must be first removed from the cluster.
 To remove a node from a cluster, execute the following command:
 ```
 curl -XDELETE http://localhost:4001/remove -d '{"addr": "<node raft address>"}'
 ```
 assuming `localhost` is the address of the cluster leader.
+Removing a node does not change the number of nodes required to reach quorum, so you must add a new node to cluster.
+To do so, imply follow the instructions for _Growing a cluster_.